Javran/Thinking-dumps/pcph-learn/src/Ch05/NOTES.md

 and the latter one does not guarantee to fold elements in strict left-to-right order.
 In addition to all requirements `foldS` might have, `foldP` requires its arguments `f :: a -> a -> a` to be associative.

+### Example: Image Rotation

+* Representation indicator: `F` is similar to `U`, but the resource (most likely an underlying foreign pointer) is allocated outside of Haskell.

+* `IL` monad ensures the external library *DevIL* being initialized properly.
+Having multiple calles to `runIL` is fine, the library will only be initialized once.